quincyntuli/pfsense/GOAD-pfsense-setup.md

 >
 > I strongly recommend that you stick to his notes as mine are merely interpretation.
 I could be leading you astray.

+It is important to mention that my setup is set in a home Lan

 ## 1. Set up Linux Bridges and VLANs

 The physical host I used contains  1 physical NIC, `vmbr0` was created by default.